Moneta Group Investment Advisors LLC Boosts Stake in iShares Russell Mid-Cap Growth ETF (NYSEARCA:IWP)

 Moneta Group Investment Advisors LLC raised its holdings in iShares Russell Mid-Cap Growth ETF (NYSEARCA:IWP) by 9.5% during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 24,143 shares of the company’s stock after purchasing an additional 2,087 shares during the quarter.
 Moneta Group Investment Advisors LLC’s holdings in iShares Russell Mid-Cap Growth ETF were worth $2,733,000 as of its most recent SEC filing.

-A number of other large investors have also bought and sold shares of the business.
-Jones Financial Companies Lllp raised its position in iShares Russell Mid-Cap Growth ETF by 2.5% in the second quarter.
-Jones Financial Companies Lllp now owns 2,982,277 shares of the company’s stock valued at $336,617,000 after purchasing an additional 73,575 shares during the period.
-Commonwealth Equity Services LLC raised its position in iShares Russell Mid-Cap Growth ETF by 2.5% in the second quarter.
-Commonwealth Equity Services LLC now owns 2,407,350 shares of the company’s stock valued at $272,512,000 after purchasing an additional 59,528 shares during the period.
-Envestnet Asset Management Inc. raised its holdings in shares of iShares Russell Mid-Cap Growth ETF by 16.5% in the 2nd quarter.
-Envestnet Asset Management Inc. now owns 2,265,155 shares of the company’s stock valued at $256,416,000 after buying an additional 320,752 shares during the period.
-BlackRock Inc. raised its holdings in shares of iShares Russell Mid-Cap Growth ETF by 3,126.7% in the 1st quarter.
-BlackRock Inc. now owns 2,170,717 shares of the company’s stock valued at $221,543,000 after buying an additional 2,103,444 shares during the period.
-Finally, JPMorgan Chase & Co. raised its holdings in shares of iShares Russell Mid-Cap Growth ETF by 34.5% in the 2nd quarter.
-JPMorgan Chase & Co. now owns 939,066 shares of the company’s stock valued at $106,302,000 after buying an additional 240,843 shares during the period.
+Several other hedge funds have also recently bought and sold shares of the stock.
+Eudaimonia Partners LLC raised its holdings in shares of iShares Russell Mid-Cap Growth ETF by 15.0% in the 2nd quarter.
+Eudaimonia Partners LLC now owns 4,565 shares of the company’s stock valued at $517,000 after buying an additional 597 shares during the period.
+55I LLC raised its holdings in shares of iShares Russell Mid-Cap Growth ETF by 108.8% in the 2nd quarter.
+55I LLC now owns 6,308 shares of the company’s stock valued at $714,000 after buying an additional 3,287 shares during the period.
+Evermay Wealth Management LLC purchased a new stake in shares of iShares Russell Mid-Cap Growth ETF in the 2nd quarter valued at $113,000.
+Karp Capital Management Corp raised its holdings in shares of iShares Russell Mid-Cap Growth ETF by 9.3% in the 2nd quarter.
+Karp Capital Management Corp now owns 116,383 shares of the company’s stock valued at $13,175,000 after buying an additional 9,892 shares during the period.
+Finally, Golden State Equity Partners grew its stake in iShares Russell Mid-Cap Growth ETF by 3.1% during the 2nd quarter.
+Golden State Equity Partners now owns 9,310 shares of the company’s stock worth $1,054,000 after purchasing an additional 278 shares in the last quarter.

 iShares Russell Mid-Cap Growth ETF, formerly iShares Russell Midcap Growth Index Fund (the Growth Fund), is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the Russell Midcap Growth Index (the Growth Index).